ShivamManojPatel/Salt-and-Pepper-Noise-Detection/README.md

 | SNR    | 16.881154   | 19.729557        | 2.848404     | 16.873276%     |
 | PSNR   | 24.418496   | 27.266900        | 2.848404     | 11.664943%     |

+**Note:** These table numbers are for my image, i.e., Lena.jpg and Lena_noisy.jpg.
+Numbers may vary for your images.

 -------------------------------------
 How to run code
 -------------------------------------
 - Install dependencies
   - pip install opencv-python numpy

-- Replace comments with image relative path at lines 45 & 46 .
+- Replace comments with image relative path at lines 45 & 46.
   - Input requires the original image for metric evaluation and the noisy image to perform the algorithm.

 - Replace comments with the relative path of the folder where you want your output images to be at lines 62, 72, 95, and 105.